Logs

 Stream fields

-Internally, CubeAPM organizes logs by streams.
-Taking the analogy of filesystems, streams can be thought of as folders and individual log lines can be thought of as files.
-Organizing logs by streams is not mandatory but it helps in improving search experience as well as performance.
+Organizing logs by streams is not mandatory but it is highly recommended as it greatly helps in improving search experience as well as performance.
+For example:

 Fields with low cardinality (i.e. less number of distinct values) are good candidates for using as stream fields, e.g., service.name, service.version, etc.